andrey-zherikov/argparse/docs/topics/reference/Config.md

 `Config.errorHandler` is a handler function for all errors occurred during command line parsing.
 It is a function that receives `string` parameter which would contain an error message.

+Command line parsing can detect more than one error at a time, in which case the handler is called once per error message.

 > Function must ne `nothrow`
 >